We support two canonical name redirection settings:

 Your site's canonical name and type settings are visible in the "Config Information" box on the Site Information page for that site.
 To make changes to your site's canonical name or type settings, use the "Edit" button on the "Canonical URL" line.

-If you are running software on your site that lets you designate the official URL for the site (such as WordPress), you'll need to update that information before you enable canonical name redirection to a name that is different from what your software is expecting.
-If you don't, your software and our system will get into a slap fight over what name is correct, and all visitors to your site will get is a "too many redirects" error.
+Some applications (such as WordPress) let you designate the official URL for the site.
+Update that information before you enable canonical name redirection to a name that is different from what your application is expecting.
+If you don't, your software and our system will get into a slap fight over what name is correct, and all visitors to your site will see is a "too many redirects!" error.

 For more information about canonical names, see this FAQ entry.

 (The "on" setting used to be "hard," so if you see any references to "hard canonical," it means enabling canonical name redirection.
 We also used to have a "soft" setting, which some old sites still have.
-It's useless and if you see it, you should get rid of it!)
+It's useless.
+If you see it, get rid of it!)